Prashantraut1311/MACHINE-LEARNING/README.md

 # Machine Learning
-This is basic ml repository.
+This contain basic ml repository.
 This will advance the master branch.